Joe-Collins-1986/minesweeper/README.md

    ___

    #### Evaluating win status
-   The win activities are triggered when the number of available spaces equalls the number of mines.
+   The win activities are triggered when the number of available spaces equals the number of mines.

       if len(board.guesses) == (board.board_size ** 2) - board.no_mines: